 Elevation: 10,153 ft

-This peak is found on page 323 where it was incorrectly identified as Elk Mountain.
-The real Beaverhead Elk Mountain is located just over a mile south of this peak.
+Climbing and access information for this peak is on Page 323 of the book, where the peak is incorrectly identified as Elk Mountain.
+The actual Beaverhead Elk Mountain is located just over a mile south of Peak 10153.
+USGS Deadman Pass.
 Published April 2018

-Hall Creek Road [(B)(5.1)(a)] as revised and updated.
+Hall Creek Road [(B)(5.1)(a) on Page 329] as revised and updated.
 Please refer to the Elk Mountain posting for more details.
 This climb is part of a ridge traverse from (and back to) Elk Mountain.
 Consequently, the route discussion begins at the lowest saddle between Peak 10153 and Elk Mountain.

 Southeast Ridge Route, Class 2

 This route begins at the 9,820-foot saddle that lies at the base of the Southeast Ridge of Peak 10153.
 Leave the CDT here as it does NOT go to the summit of Peak 10153.
 From the saddle, scramble up easy scree slopes to reach the flat talus-and-tundra summit area of Peak 10153.
 There is a large cairn with a pipe in it on the summit.
 The “Southeast Ridge” is more of a face climb than a ridge climb since the ridge is rather ill-defined.
 I later descended this route to return to Elk Mountain and the Frank Hall Creek Road.
 Please note that the book incorrectly states that the CDT goes to the summit of Peak 10153.
 In fact, the CDT skirts the South Side of the peak at approximately 150 vertical feet below the summit.